alphagov/whitehall/docs/assets.md

 > Whitehall will republish content and any dependent content when file processing finishes in the background.
 > For example, when changing a **DefaultNewsImage** for an **Organisation**, once all image variants have finished uploading, the **Organisation** is
 > republished and any **News Articles** that would use the organisation's image as a lead image are republished as well.

+### Current known bugs
+Last updated: 3rd April 2025

+#### Unable to preview attachments on new draft from Unpublishing

+**How to reproduce:**

+1. Unpublish an edition that has an attachment
+2. Create a new draft
+3. Preview the attachment

+**What happens:**

+1. Attachment preview is redirected

+**Expected:**

+1. Draft Attachment should be previewable
+2. Live attachment should still be redirected

+**Suggested Support Fix:**

+* There is currently no fix.
+If we make the asset state `draft` in asset-manager, then any previous asset in the replacement chain (if it exists) will become live, which might not be what the user wants.
+* One thing we can do is to check whether or not the attachment users want to preview is not a replacement of any prior assets.
+We can do this by double checking in both Asset in Asset Manager and AttachmentData in Whitehall that no other assets are replaced by this  target attachment.
+If that is the case, we should be able to set the state of the asset to `draft` in Asset Manager which should enable preview for the user.

+**Suggested Permanent Fix:**
+Having a draft stack for attachments will help.
+If we duplicate assets for draft, then it won't affect anything live.

+---

+#### Missing live attachment if document is Unpublished, new draft discarded, and further draft published

+**How to reproduce:**

+1. Unpublish an edition with attachment
+2. Create new draft
+4. Discard the draft
+5. Create new draft
+6. Publish the draft

+**What happens:**

+1. Attachment returns not found

+**Expected:**

+1. Attachment should be made live again upon publish

+**Suggested Fix:**

+1. Reset redirect url and / or deleted_at in Asset Manager for the appropriate asset to bring it back

+--

+### Current unsupported workflows
+Last updated: 3rd April 2025

+We currently don't support official UI workflow for doing the following.

+- Redirect individual attachments
+  - For HTML attachments, rake task `publishing_api:redirect_html_attachments:by_content_id`
+  - For file attachments, manage in asset manager
+- Withdraw individual HTML attachments
+- Unpublish individual HTML attachments